');

 About Greenville, KY

-Greenville is a small community in Kentucky with a population of 4,435 residents.
-The median household income is $70,401 per year, which is above the national average.
-The median age in Greenville is 42.8 years.
+Greenville is a small town located in Kentucky with a population of 4,435 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $70,401 per year, which is 6% below the national median of $75,149.
+The median age of 42.8 years is notably older the US median age of 38.9 years, suggesting a more established community with a higher proportion of long-term residents.

 Cost of Living in Greenville, KY